On cycles and merge trees: Inverse Problem for Multigraphs

-To summarize our results of this section, we take a look at how \Cref{MorselabelvsMorseorder}, \Cref{DmfongraphvsMltree}, and \Cref{mergevsmo} turn the different maps from \Cref{diagramminverseproblem} into bijections by dividing out the needed notion of equivalence.
+To summarize our results of this section, we take a look at how \Cref{DmfongraphvsMltree} and \Cref{mergevsmo} turn the different maps from \Cref{diagramminverseproblem} into bijections by dividing out the needed notion of equivalence.
 If we do not divide out any equivalence relation, the map $\Phi$ is not even well-defined.
-The maps $M(\_ \ ,\_)$, iMo, and forget are surjective, but not injective.
-The maps $\leq_{sc}$ and iMl are injective but not surjective.
-Identifying cm-equivalent dMfs makes $\Phi$ a well-defined map and, moreover, a bijection which is inverse to $M(\_ \ ,\_)\colon DMF^{crit}_{graphs}\rightarrow gMlT$ by \Cref{DmfongraphvsMltree}.
-Inverting order equivalences turns iMo and iMl into inverse bijections.
-Finally, inverting merge equivalences makes $\leq_{sc}$ and forget inverse of each other.
-As a consequence, we have a complete description of the inverse problem for critical discrete Morse functions on multigraphs and their induced merge trees.
-The characterization for arbitrary discrete Morse functions on 1-dim regular CW complexes follows by collapsing matched cells and then applying a version of \Cref{DmfongraphvsMltree} that incorporates \Cref{extend}.
-However, this procedure secretly makes use of a feature which might become problematic if one tries to generalize the result to higher dimensions: we are starting with regular CW complexes.
-Hence, the complex that arises by performing the simple collapses described by a Morse matching is not arbitrary but subject to being simple homotopy equivalent to a regular CW complex.
+The maps $M(\_ \ ,\_)$ and forget are surjective, but not injective.
+The map $\lambda_{sc}$ is injective but not surjective.
+Identifying CM-equivalent dMfs makes $\Phi$ a well-defined map and, moreover, a bijection which is inverse to $M(\_ \ ,\_)\colon DMF^{crit}_{graphs}\rightarrow gMLT$ by \Cref{DmfongraphvsMltree}.
+Inverting merge equivalences makes $\lambda_{sc}$ and forget inverse to each other.
+As a consequence, we have a complete description of the inverse problem for critical dMfs on multigraphs and their induced merge trees.
+The characterization for arbitrary dMfs on 1-dim regular CW complexes follows by collapsing matched cells and then applying a version of \Cref{DmfongraphvsMltree} that incorporates \Cref{extend}.
+However, this procedure secretly makes use of two features which might become problematic if one tries to generalize the result to higher dimensions: on one hand, we use that irregularities of attaching maps can be easily characterized in the 1-dimensional case: here they always produce self-loops.
+Dealing with irregular faces in higher dimensions would be more difficult.
+On the other hand, even if we start with regular CW complexes, the complex that arises by performing the simple collapses described by a Morse matching is not arbitrary but subject to being simple homotopy equivalent to a regular CW complex.
 It is a feature of dimension one that all 1-dimensional CW complexes are simple homotopy equivalent to a 1-dimensional regular CW complex.
-Hence, defining cm-equivalences becomes more difficult in a higher-dimensional setting, in particular, if one wants to work with non-critical discrete Morse functions.
-This would lead to the need to analyze which CW complexes are simple homotopy equivalent to regular CW complexes in order to know for which generality a notion of cm-equivalence is needed.
+Hence, defining CM equivalences becomes more difficult in a higher-dimensional setting, in particular, if one wants to work with non-critical dMfs.
+This would lead to the need to analyze which CW complexes are simple homotopy equivalent to regular CW complexes in order to know for which generality a notion of CM equivalence is needed.

-\section{Realization problem with simple graphs}
+\section{Realization Problem with Simple Graphs}